rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 <div name='python_canvas'></div>
 </form>
 `close_transitions` works through all known states, sifting each open transition.
-When sifting discovers a state not yet in the spanning tree, that state is added and appended to the work list so its own transitions are processed in the same pass.
+When sifting discovers a state not yet in the state table, that state is added and appended to the work list so its own transitions are processed in the same pass.
 This means the loop may grow as it runs: starting with one state, it may end with the full set.

-`leaf_index` records, for each DT leaf, which `(state, char)` transitions were routed there.
-After a split, we use this index to find and re-sift only the transitions that are now stale, rather than re-sifting everything.
+`leaf_index` maps `id(leaf)` to the list of `(state, char)` transitions that sifted to that leaf.
+It is passed in explicitly so its contents are visible to callers — `update_hypothesis` reads it to find stale transitions.

 <!--
 ############
-def close_transitions(dfa, dt, st, oracle, alphabet, leaf_index=None):
+def close_transitions(dfa, dt, st, oracle, alphabet, leaf_index):
     states = list(st._reach.keys())
     i = 0
     while i < len(states):